-The goal of the DISA program, is to develop drugs that inhibit the protein TREX1 in order to enhance the effect of immuno-oncological therapy, radiation therapy and chemotherapy in the treatment of cancer.
+The goal of the DISA program, which is in the preclinical phase, is to develop drugs that inhibit the TREX1 protein to enhance the effect of immuno-oncology therapy, radiation therapy and chemotherapy in the treatment of cancer.

-Cancer cells often have elevated levels of DNA fragments that have incorrectly ended up outside the cell nucleus.
-Since DNA fragments that are outside the cell nucleus can activate the immune system, cancer cells depend upon these DNA fragments being rapidly removed – if they are not, the body’s immune system will attack the cancer cells.
+Cancer cells often have elevated levels of DNA fragments that have mistakenly ended up outside the cell nucleus.
+Because DNA fragments that are outside the cell nucleus can activate the immune system, cancer cells depend on these DNA fragments being cleaned up quickly – if they don’t, the body’s immune system will attack the cancer cells.

-The target protein in the DISA project, TREX1 (three-prime repair exonuclease 1), is a protein that breaks down DNA fragments outside the cell nucleus and thus helps cancer cells escape the immune system.
-Scientific studies have previously shown that there is a link between elevated levels of the TREX1 protein and inferior survival for patients with certain types of cancer, including breast cancer, ovarian cancer, and pancreatic cancer.
+TREX1 is a protein that breaks down DNA fragments outside the cell nucleus and thus helps the cancer cells escape the immune system.
+Scientific studies have shown that there is a correlation between elevated levels of the TREX1 protein and poor prognosis for patients with certain types of cancer, including breast, ovarian, and pancreatic cancer.